 The global health community is committed to ending preventable child and maternal deaths, achieving an AIDS-free generation, and protecting communities from infectious diseases.
 Building the evidence base to identify best practices in health and improve health outcomes will require investments in research, as well as use of data.
 Yet in developing countries, capacity to conduct needed public health research, from both a technical and financial point of view, is overstretched or lacking.

 Small grants are one solution to promote research capacity.
 In line with USAID’s vision of sustainability and the Global Health Initiative (GHI) principles, small grants can support an effective country-led platform by giving local research groups in low- and middle-income countries needed support to investigate local issues.

 Building on the experiences and lessons learned from the small grants program under the MEASURE Evaluation Population and Reproductive Health (PRH) Associate Award, MEASURE Evaluation is building local research and evaluation capacity and addressing knowledge gaps in health through its small grants program.
 It is currently funding 11 small grants as well as providing training and one-on-one technical assistance to the sub-grantee teams.
 Results from these studies – in Kenya, Nigeria, Tanzania, and Haiti – will be disseminated directly to stakeholders so the research can inform and influence policies and programs.

 Community-based HIV/AIDS research under the MEASURE Evaluation Tanzania Project:

-Institute of Development Studies at the University of Dar es Salaam: To what extent are young people’s risky sexual behaviors influencing the HIV epidemic in Mbeya Region?
+Institute of Development Studies at the University of Dar es Salaam: Investigating Risky Sexual Behaviours among Youth in the Context of the HIV Epidemic in Mbeya Region, Tanzania